 Yoga is something that’s been on my radar for quite a while now, though there’s never been a big enough impulse for me to actually give it go.
 Well, there have been a few things recently that have made me reconsider.
 Whilst I’m still not convinced that I am going to try it – that’s not because I don’t see the benefits, but because I’m not drawn to it – you could say that I’m on the fence…

 First of all, a few friends have started yoga classes and they seem to be enjoying them.
 They tell me it’s hard work – a great all-round work out.
 They’re also spouting ideas and claims that it’s going to be useful for snowboarding.
+I guess it’s similar to my chosen snowboard stretches.
 Interesting.

 So what about some of those benefits?